Discovery of light-induced ferroelectricity in strontium titanate

 Ultra-short terahertz laser pulses are especially useful because they couple directly to the crystal lattice, and can deform atomic arrangements at high speeds.
 Coherent excitation of lattice vibrations has been shown in the past to cause changes of electrical properties or magnetic arrangements in a number of complex materials, including superconductors.

-In a new study, scientists describe how they used light to induce ferroelectricity, a highly relevant property to applications.
+In a new research, scientists describe how they used light to induce ferroelectricity, a highly relevant property to applications.
 In a ferroelectric, the spontaneous alignment of electric dipoles leads to a macroscopic polarisation akin to the magnetisation in a ferromagnet.
 Generally, ferroelectricity only occurs in a limited class of materials; however, the Hamburg group has discovered that even non-ferroelectric materials can be forced into a ferroelectric phase by light.
 Strontium titanate (STO) is paraelectric at all temperatures and a long-range ferroelectric order never develops.
 Upon exciting vibrations in STO with light, the researchers observed characteristics in its optical and electrical responses typical of ferroelectricity.
 The origin of this surprising effect lies in the nonlinear response of the crystal lattice.
 The driven phonon delivers some of its energy in the form of pressure to the solid, resulting in a spatially varying structural deformation within the excited area.
 In these conditions, a material property called flexoelectricity can be activated resulting in a macroscopic polarisation.
 Strikingly, the photo-induced state was found to survive for hours after being created, showing that the material transitioned to a new quasi-stable phase.

 “The ability to induce and control ferroelectric states with light could provide the basis for next-generation technologies”, says Tobia Nova, first author of the paper.
 Ferroelectric materials are already at the core of devices in development, which exploit their spontaneous polarisation to make stable memory chips or “always on” computers.
 Because the light-induced ferroelectric phase demonstrated in the Hamburg experiment operates at terahertz frequencies, electro-optic devices that work at such high speeds might be envisioned.
 Moreover, since flexoelectricity is a common material property, the ability to induce ultrafast flexoelectric polarizations extends far beyond the specific example of STO.
 Lastly, because this material is routinely used as a substrate in complex heterostructures, the optical access to flexoelectric polarizations should find extensive applications in the manipulation of collective phenomena at interfaces.